thewca/wca-regulations/wca-regulations.md

     - 9b4) 3x3x3 Fewest Moves.
         - 9b4a) Round formats for this event are: "Best of X" (where X is 1 or 2) and "Mean of 3".
 - 9f) The results of a round are measured as follows:
-    - 9f1) All timed results under 10 minutes, except for Multiple Blindfolded Solving, are measured and truncated to the nearest hundredth of a second.
+    - 9f1) All timed results under 10 minutes, except for 3x3x3 Multi-Blind, are measured and truncated to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
-    - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for Multiple Blindfolded Solving results, are measured and rounded to the nearest second (e.g. x.49 becomes x, x.50 becomes x+1).
+    - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for 3x3x3 Multi-Blind results, are measured and rounded to the nearest second (e.g. x.49 becomes x, x.50 becomes x+1).
     - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
     - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
     - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
 The best result of these attempts determines the competitor's ranking in the round.